IdaFaust/hsro-inf-fpk.github.io/assets/12-vorlesung/12ln-fp1.md

 (Even [Google knows that](https://www.google.com/search?q=recursion)!)

 To warm up, let's formulate a recursive `toString()` method for our `List` class.
-**Remember:** When writing recursive functions, you ned to make sure to capture the _terminal_ cases (the ones where you know the answer) and the _recursion cases_ (the ones where you make the recursive calls).
+**Remember:** When writing recursive functions, you need to make sure to capture the _terminal_ cases (the ones where you know the answer) and the _recursion cases_ (the ones where you make the recursive calls).
 For convenience, we'll make this a member function:

 ```java